 While the definition of keyword cannibalization in SEO seems clear, identifying cases on a blog may be a little tougher.
-Some keywords are more of broad topics and will inevitably appear often.
+Some keywords are more broad topics and will inevitably appear often.
 In other instances, keywords are very narrow-focused and will generally be discussed in-depth within a single blog post.

-Keyword cannibalization can be intentional from a former content marketer who thought the more a keyword was mentioned on a website, the better it was.
+Keyword cannibalization can be intentional by a former content marketer who thought the more a keyword was mentioned on a website, the better it was.
 However, in most cases, cannibalization is unintentional and results from miscommunication between various content writers, or simply due to a lack of anticipation and accountability.

-Automatic keyword cannibalization checkers and tools alike are not really useful, and rather expensive.
+Automatic keyword cannibalization checkers and tools alike are not really useful, and are rather expensive.
 This is a tedious task to perform manually simply because nobody understands your content strategy better than yourself.

 Keyword cannibalization happens when several pages on your website cover the same keywords.
 It happens often with large blogs where topics have been covered multiple times, inevitably provoking the repetition of some keywords.